EveryOneIsGross/Sefirot/README.md

 ❌ Understand what I am doing

-❌ Refine Sefirot's temprement, colour, output
+❌ Refine individual Sefira temprement, colour, output

-❌ Create a better pathfinding logic when choosing best Sefirot to consult next
+❌ Create a better pathfinding logic when choosing best Sefira to consult next

-❌ Add more tools such as longterm memory for each Sefirot
+❌ Add more tools such as longterm memory for Sefirot

 ❌ Improve UI.. make one